 Determine your exercise tastes.

 Be open to trying new activities, but also be honest about the types of exercise that you dislike.
 If you are more comfortable with machines than free weights, or you can’t stand the stair climber, let your trainer know.
-There are multiple exercise options and part of your trainer’s job is to help you find those exercises that will get you results, but that you also enjoy.
+There are many exercise options, and part of your trainer's job is to help you find activities that will get you results while you also enjoy them.

 Hydrate and dress comfortably.

-Your first session will likely involve fitness testing (weight, body mass index, body fat, endurance, and strength) so wear your workout gear.
+Your first session will likely involve fitness testing (weight, body mass index, body fat, endurance, and strength), so wear your workout gear.
 For more accurate test results, focus on hydration the day before.
 Drink plenty of water and avoid alcoholic beverages.
-Avoid putting on any body lotions or oils prior to your session.
+Avoid applying body lotions or oils before your session.
 If your trainer uses calipers to test your body fat percentage, lotions and oils prevent a good grip and accurate reading.

 Prepare questions.

-Your trainer will ask you a lot of questions, but be sure to prepare some of your own.
+Your trainer will ask you many questions, but be sure to prepare some of your own.
 You are hiring this person to help you reach your goals.
 This individual needs to have the experience, training style, and schedule availability that works for you.
-Ask about education and certifications, how he or she would describe their training style, and some recent accomplishments they’ve had in their work.
-If you plan to meet with the trainer on a regular basis, ask what times and session types they have available.
+Ask about education and certifications, how they would describe their training style, and some recent accomplishments they’ve had in their work.
+If you plan to meet with the trainer regularly, ask which times and session types are available.